Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means not to criticize or question a gift or favor.
-The phrase is figurative, as it uses the metaphor of inspecting a horse’s teeth (which may indicate age or value) to refer to accepting something without criticism.
+The idiom is figurative, as it uses the metaphor of inspecting a horse’s teeth (which may indicate age or value) to refer to accepting something without criticism.

 Origin: